 Most Internet subscribers only think about testing their Internet speed when it’s sluggish.
 However, computer tech experts suggest that this shouldn’t be the case.
 Regular Internet speed testing should be done as problems usually go unnoticed when you’re only doing simple daily tasks on the Internet.
-It’s highly recommended that you check your Internet speed at least once a week.
+It’s highly recommended that you check your Internet speed with a speedtest at least once a week.
 Here are the top reasons you should do so:

 It’s easy and not time consuming